-4.29 Meetings by Telephone Conference - The Directors may meet by telephone conference provided that either the majority of Directors consent to such a meeting, or the holding of meetings by telephone conference has been approved by a resolution of the Board.
-Any Director who is unable to attend a meeting may participate in the meeting by telephone or other telecommunications technology.
-Directors who participate in a meeting by telephone or other telecommunications technology are considered to have attended the meeting.
+4.29 Meetings by Teleconference - The Directors may meet by teleconference.
+Any Director who is unable to attend an in-person meeting may participate in the meeting by teleconference.
+Directors who participate in an in-person meeting by teleconference are considered to have attended the meeting.

 4.30 Meetings by Other Electronic Means - The Directors may meet by other electronic means that permit each Director to communicate adequately with other Directors, provided that: